Canon 6D vs SL2

 Body comparison: Canon 6D vs SL2

 An illustration of the physical size and weight of the Canon 6D and the Canon SL2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (30 percent) than the Canon 6D.
 Moreover, the SL2 is substantially lighter (41 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the SL2 does not feature any corresponding weather-sealing.